Andújar Cedeño

-Andújar Cedeño Donastorg (August 21, 1969 – October 28, 2000) was a Major League Baseball (MLB) shortstop who played from 1990 to 1996.
+Andújar Cedeño Donastorg (August 21, 1969 – October 28, 2000) was a Dominican Major League Baseball (MLB) shortstop who played from 1990 to 1996.
 Born in La Romana, Dominican Republic, he played for the Houston Astros from 1990 to 1994, the San Diego Padres in 1995, and in 1996 played for the Padres, Detroit Tigers and Houston Astros again.
 His brother is former MLB player Domingo Cedeño.
 Four years after he last appeared in the major leagues, Cedeño was killed in a car accident in the Dominican Republic.

 Professional career

 Cedeño was a highly regarded prospect in the Astros minor league system.
 Baseball America named him the 55th best prospect in the minor leagues in 1990, and the 2nd best overall prospect in 1991.
 He hit for the cycle in 1992, and was a career .236 hitter.
 His best season was in 1993 for the Astros, where he hit 11 home runs, 58 RBIs, and had a .283 batting average.

 Cedeño played for twelve seasons in the Dominican League for Toros del Este, becoming team captain and finishing with 331 hits, 48 doubles, 9 triples and 19 home runs, 146 RBI, 123 runs scored, received 70 walks and stole 19 bases.
 He was renowned for his play in the championship from 1994 to 1995, when the team won its first national title.
 His number 10 is displayed on the wall of the center of Estadio Francisco Michelli in his honor.
 A stadium in La Romana was named after Cedeño, and includes a statue of him.